kaiyi27/tp/docs/UserGuide.md

 * **Meeting:** A scheduled interaction between insurance agents and clients or partners to discuss insurance products, coverage options, claims, or other related matters.
 * **Policy:** A formal contract or agreement between an insurance provider and a client specifying the terms, conditions, coverage, and obligations related to an insurance product or service.
 * **Client:** An individual or entity that holds an insurance policy and is entitled to the benefits and coverage outlined in the policy.
-* **Partner:** An individual who is a colleague or another insurance agent that user is in collaboration with.
+* **Partner:** An individual who is a colleague or another insurance agent that the user is in collaboration with.
 * **Policy Management:** The process of administering insurance policies, including issuing new policies, updating existing policies, processing endorsements, and handling policy renewals and cancellations.
 * **UI (User Interface):** The graphical interface provided by InsuraConnect for users to interact with the system, access features, view information, and perform tasks related to insurance activities.
 * **Command:** A specific instruction or action initiated by a user within InsuraConnect to trigger a particular function, operation, or task, such as scheduling a meeting, processing a policy update, or generating a report.